Construction Industry Job Scam: 7 Things You Need to Know

 Lately, though, internet scammers are taking it to the next level by pretending to be official representatives of your company.
 Then, they get the info they need to steal the identities of job applicants.
 Although this can happen to any business in any industry, we know that there’s been a recent epidemic in the construction industry.

 It’s impossible to know what hackers will do next, but there are a few important things you should know to protect your company from being targeted.

-Imagine you’re job hunting like crazy, posting your resume everywhere, applying for any position you seem remotely qualified for and praying something works out.
-Then, [cue angels singing], you get a job offer email from a major, successful company.
+Imagine you’re job hunting like crazy, posting your resume everywhere, applying for any position you seem remotely qualified for, and praying something works out.
+Then you get a job offer email from a major, successful company.

 You might be so excited that you fail to notice the atrocious grammar and hinky email address.
-And who could blame you when you’ve been hoping for this moment for so long?
+And who could blame you when you’ve been working for this moment for so long?

 You respond to the email to accept or get more details, and they start asking for information about you.
 Or, they offer to send you a check and, for whatever reason, cash it and send the money somewhere else.

 Hopefully, this is when inner alarm bells start going off.
 Because yes, indeed, this is a total scam and they’re just trying to get the job applicant’s personal details.

 Why are Job Scammers So Convincing

 Sure, some hackers are amateurs and not very good at what they do.
 But for every second-rate scammer, there’s a real pro out there who knows just how to be convincing enough.